Purpose

 You can use

-ORDER BYclause to sort the query results, the results will be sorted first, and thenLIMIT 1will be executed.
-In this case, all selected rows will be locked.SELECT * FROM tbl1 ORDER BY col1 LIMIT 1 FOR UPDATE;
+ORDER BYclause to sort the query results, the results are sorted first, and thenLIMIT 1is executed.
+In this case, all selected rows are locked.SELECT * FROM tbl1 ORDER BY col1 LIMIT 1 FOR UPDATE;

-LOCK IN SHARE MODE: This option is used to acquire a shared lock when querying data, preventing other transactions from writing to the data while allowing other transactions to read from the data.
-For more information about using shared locks, see Lock query results with LOCK IN SHARE MODE.
+LOCK IN SHARE MODE: Specifies that shared locks are acquired when data is queried to prevent other transactions from writing to the data, but allows other transactions to read the data.
+For more information about shared locks, see Lock query results with LOCK IN SHARE MODE.

 Examples